 Cole Escola’s Theatrical Brilliance Meets Bon Clay’s Boundless Spirit

-Cole Escola’s career so far shows just how fitting this choice is.
+Cole Escola’s career so far has shows just how fitting this choice is for him to play Bon Clay.
 Beyond their Broadway success, they have also starred in several television shows, such as Tuca & Bertie, Search Party, Big Mouth, The Girls on the Bus, and, most recently, The Simpsons.
-Given the actor’s stage pedigree and their ability to slip naturally between male- and female-centric roles, there are arguably few performers in Hollywood better suited to play Bon Clay.
-The character’s identity has always challenged traditional boundaries, and Escola’s own creative range and understanding of performance align perfectly with that spirit.
+Given the actor’s stage pedigree and their ability to slip naturally between male- and female-centric roles, there are arguably few performers in Hollywood better suited to play our favorite ballet loving swan.

 Expanding the Grand Line: Season 3 Sets Sail with Bigger Ambitions and Deeper Bonds

-Since its 2023 debut, One Piece has been one of Netflix’s biggest hits, staying in the Global Top 10 for eight weeks and reaching number one in more than 75 countries, including Japan.
+Since its live-action debut, One Piece has been one of Netflix’s biggest hits, staying in the Global Top 10 for eight weeks and reaching number one in more than 75 countries, including Japan.
 With Season 2 set to premiere on March 10, 2026, fans like us can already sense that Season 3 will carry even greater anticipation.
-After all, Bon Clay’s inclusion means more than just another character, as One Piece will continue to celebrate identity, courage, and friendship in all their forms, just as Eiichiro Oda intended since its debut in 1999.